ig3/srf-scheduler/README.md

 ### Percent Correct

+This is the percentage of reviews that are not rated 'Fail'.

+This is calculated with both a time window and an interval window.

+The time window is config.percentCorrectWindow.
+Only reviews within this window are considered.

+The interval window is config.matureThreshold to config.maxInterval (exclusive).
+This excludes reviews of new cards and cards at maximum interval.
+The excluded cards are not the target of review difficulty control.

+If there are fewer than config.minPercentCorrectCount reviews within these windows, then the lower bound on interval is removed.

-Whenever a card is reviewed with a new interval greater than learningThreshold, then the intervals and due dates of all cards with interval between learningThreshold and maxInterval are adjusted according to the difference between 'percent correct' and percentCorrectTarget, multiplied by percentCorrectSensitivity.
+When a card is reviewed and the new interval is greater than config.learningThreshold, then the intervals and due dates of all cards with interval between learningThreshold and maxInterval are adjusted according to the difference between 'percent correct' and config.percentCorrectTarget, multiplied by percentCorrectSensitivity.
+This adjustment makes reviews sooner or later, to achieve the target percent correct.

 ## Configuration